MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/subscriptions-and-billing/add-update-or-remove-credit-card-or-bank-account.md

 # Add, update, or remove your payment methods

 ::: moniker range="o365-worldwide"
-You can purchase products and services from Microsoft by using a credit or debit card, or bank account.
+You can purchase products and services from Microsoft with a credit or debit card, or bank account.
 You can enter your payment information on the **Payment methods** page, or when you make a purchase.

 You can only manage payment methods that you've added.

 > [!NOTE]
-> Paying by using a bank account is not available in some countries or regions.
+> The option to pay with a bank account is not available in some countries or regions.
 >
 > You must use a credit card issued from the same country as your tenant.